-- ii) Failure to sign in a guest (Non-SMC student) before 8pm each day. - iii) Providing entrance to a building to someone who is not their guest. - iv) Residents are responsible, and can be held accountable, for the behavior of their guests.
-Residents of a room may be held responsible for guest behavior and actions that take place inside their room or in the common area of the residence hall, regardless if the residents are present. - v) Cohabitation is not permitted; only the residents assigned to the room or apartment may live in that room or apartment.
-Overnight guests may spend no more than two consecutive nights in the Residence Halls with any host.
-Subsequent visits must be separated by a period of at least 5 days. - b) Failure to use designated entry door within a residence hall between the hours of 5:00 pm & 8:00 am. - c) Propping open exterior residence hall doors. - d) Quiet Hours - Failure to respect Quiet Hours.
+- a) Guest and Visitation - i) Failure to escort guests at all times. - ii) Failure to sign in a guest (Non-SMC student) before 8pm each day. - iii) Providing entrance to a building to someone who is not their guest. - iv) Residents are responsible, and will be held accountable, for the behavior of their guests. - v) Residents of a room may be held responsible for guest behavior and actions that take place inside their room or in the common area of the residence hall, regardless if the residents are present. - vi) Violation of overnight guest policies. - b) Propping open exterior residence hall doors. - c) Quiet Hours - i) Failure to respect Quiet Hours.
 Quiet Hours are from the hours of 10:00 pm each evening until 10:00 am the next morning.
 During these hours, noise must be kept to a minimum to allow students to study and sleep.
 Sound equipment may be played only with the door closed and the volume may not be heard in the hall or outside the window. - ii) Courtesy Hours are in affect 24 hours a day.
 During these times, reasonable noise levels should be maintained.
 Loud music or other disturbances are not allowed.
-During exams, "Quiet Hours" will be in effect 24 hours a day until the halls officially close. - e) Residence Hall Operations - i) College property, including all furniture, may not be removed from student rooms or from residential - Students are responsible for the cleanliness of their own residence hall room or suite. - iii) Hall Sports, including but not limited to football, baseball, soccer, golf, etc., are not permitted within the halls. - iv) Candles and incense are not permitted in the residence halls.
-They are considered a fire hazard.
-Any candles or incense found in the residence halls will be removed. - v) The use or storage of charcoal or gas grills is not permitted in the residence halls or on campus grounds. - vi) Meetings called by Community Life staff members are considered mandatory and all residents must attend.
+During exams, "Quiet Hours" will be in effect 24 hours a day until the halls officially close. - d) Residence Hall Fire Safety - i) Possession or use of any item, object, device, or appliance that increases the risk of fire in the residence halls.
+Prohibited items include: candles, incense, string lights, plug-in air fresheners, hot plates, toaster ovens, air fryers, grills (including George Foreman-type grills), waffle makers, heating devices (including space heaters, electric blankets, mattress warmers), halogen lamps, lava lamps, etc. - e) Residence Hall Operations - i) Unauthorized removal of college furniture. - ii) Failure to maintain the cleanliness of residence hall (including individual and public areas). - iii) Participating in hall sports (sporting/athletic activity inside the residence hall). - iv) Use or storage of charcoal or gas grills in the residence halls or on campus grounds. - v) Failure to attend a mandatory Community Life meeting (meetings called by Community Life staff members are considered mandatory and all residents must attend.
 Residents will be given notice 72 hours prior to a meeting and a Community Life staff member must be notified in the event of a conflict.
-Scheduling conflicts will be handled on an - vii) Disrespect of Community Life member or other College official. - viii) Plug in String Lights and Plug in air fresheners are prohibited. - ix) Display of highway signs, markers, warning lights, business signs, etc. - x) Cooking equipment such as hot plates, toaster ovens, air fryers, George Foreman-type grills, waffle makers, etc. are prohibited. - xi) Heating devices such as space heaters, electric blankets, electric mattress pad warmers, etc. Halogen lamps, lava lamps, string lights and liquid plug-in are prohibited
+Scheduling conflicts will be handled on an individual basis.) - vi) Disrespect of Community Life member or other College official.

+- vii) Plug in String Lights and Plug in air fresheners are prohibited. - viii) Display of highway signs, markers, warning lights, business signs, etc. - ix) Cooking equipment such as hot plates, toaster ovens, air fryers, George Foreman-type grills, waffle makers, etc. are prohibited. - x) Heating devices such as space heaters, electric blankets, electric mattress pad warmers, etc. Halogen lamps, lava lamps, string lights and liquid plug-in are prohibited